fisharebest/webtrees/readme.txt

 MULTIMEDIA OBJECTS

 The GEDCOM 5.5 standard supports multimedia files of all types.
-Currently PhpGedView supports multimedia objects only as external files.
+Currently webtrees supports multimedia objects only as external files.
 Multimedia embedded in the GEDCOM file itself will be ignored.
-To use the multimedia support in PhpGedView you must copy the multimedia files external to your GEDCOM to the "media" directory in the folder where you installed PhpGedView.
+To use the multimedia support in webtrees you must copy the multimedia files external to your GEDCOM to the "media" directory in the folder where you installed webtrees.

-In choosing which picture to show on charts, PhpGedView will choose the first one with the _PRIM Y marker.
+In choosing which picture to show on charts, webtrees will choose the first one with the _PRIM Y marker.
 If there are no _PRIM tags in your media object records then the first object found will be used.
 You can disable all photos on charts for a particular person by setting _PRIM N on